What Does a Vehicle Corrosion Warranty Cover?

 Key insights

-• Most automakers include corrosion warranties with their new vehicles, and those warranties can still help people who buy used.
+Most automakers include corrosion warranties with new vehicles.
+Those warranties can still benefit those who bought used.

-• To prevent corrosion, keep up with routine maintenance, including regular washes and waxes.
+To prevent corrosion, keep up with routine maintenance, including regular undercarriage washes in winter.

 Automakers warranty their cars against corrosion in different ways.

-Most new cars sold in the United States include some kind of corrosion warranty from the factory, ranging anywhere from three years/36,000 miles to 12 years (with no mileage cap).
-That means there’s a good chance you still have some of the corrosion warranty left if your vehicle is under 5 years old or has fewer than 60,000 miles.
-(And that’s true even if you bought your vehicle used.
-Factory warranties follow the car until they expire.)
+Most new cars sold in the U.S. include some kind of corrosion warranty from the factory, ranging anywhere from 3 years/36,000 miles to 12 years (with no mileage cap).
+That means there’s a good chance you still have some of the corrosion warranty left if your vehicle is under five years old or has fewer than 60,000 miles.
+This is true even if you bought your vehicle used, as factory warranties follow the car until they expire.

 Unfortunately, not all factory corrosion warranties are the same when it comes to the fine details.
 Some cover “corrosion.”
 Others cover “rust.”
 And the remainder only cover “perforation.”
 Here’s what those terms mean: